Kim-André Lund

 Kim-André Lund (born 11 September 1990) is a Norwegian sport shooter.

 He participated at the 2018 ISSF World Shooting Championships, winning a medal.

 At the 2023 ISSF World Shooting Championships in Baku, he won a gold medal in 300 m rifle prone team, along with Odd Arne Brekne and Simon Claussen.

+His sister Katrine Lund is also a sport shooter and she too has won laurels for Norway in international competitions.